farahnini/README/README.md

 ## About Me

-I'm a Researcher with a passion for Programming.
+I'm a Researcher with a passion for programming.
 I enjoy coding and am always eager to learn more.

 ## Skills